PlanktoScope/PlanktoScope/docs/assembly_guide.md

 - [Transparent 5mm](https://espaces-collaboratifs.grenet.fr/share/proxy/alfresco-noauth/api/internal/shared/node/5PYgHMnoRoezJFbSeDCGZA/content/transparent_5mm.svg?c=force&noCache=1647254661127&a=true)

 !!!
 Warning
     If you are doing the laser cutting yourself, please take the time to check the calibration of the machine and its power output for the material you are using.
-A tight fit is needed between the different plates to avoid unwanted play between critical parts.
+A tight fit is needed between the different plates to avoid unwanted spaces between critical parts.

 !!!
 Warning
     Depending on the reference of your pump the plans may not be adapted despite the efforts made to have universal plans.